hpe-dev-incubator/hpe-dev-portal/content/blog/mapping-kubernetes-services-to-hpe-ezmeral-container-platform-gateway.md

 Let's create a hello-world application for Kubernetes.
 This is a simple webpage showing which pod are you using.
-To begin with, we have to create a deployment called `k8s-helloworld` with the hello-world image.
-After deploying, we can run `get deployment` and `describe deployment` to view the detail of the deployment.
+To begin with, create a deployment called `k8s-helloworld` with the hello-world image.
+After that, run `get deployment` and `describe deployment` to view the detail of the deployment.
 If you see `1/1` under the `READY` column.
 It is good to go.